iamyanbo/Gym-APP/README.md

 ---

 ## 📦 Releases

 Prefer a ready-to-use APK?
-Head over to the Releases tab for the latest prebuilt APK you can sideload on Android.
+Head over to the [**Releases**](https://github.com/yourusername/hypertrophy-app/releases) tab for the latest prebuilt APK you can sideload on Android.

-🧑‍💻 What about iOS?
+> 🧑‍💻 **What about iOS?**
-Currently, there is no iOS release available for direct installation.
+Currently, there is **no iOS release** available for direct installation.
-This is because Apple requires developers to enroll in the Apple Developer Program, which costs $99 USD per year in order to distribute apps on the App Store or even sideload on personal devices via TestFlight.
+This is because Apple requires developers to enroll in the **Apple Developer Program**, which costs **$99 USD per year** in order to distribute apps on the App Store or even sideload on personal devices via TestFlight.
-As a result, this app is Android-only for now, unless you're building from source.
+As a result, this app is **Android-only for now**, unless you're building from source.

 ---

 ## 🐞 Issues